Geontech/docker-usrp/README.md

 This will install several files:

-	system-config/99-usrp-b205.rules	Udev rules for starting and stopping the redhawk-usrp-uhd-b205 service when a b205 is added and removed, respectively system-config/redhawk-usrp-uhd-b205	The init.d script for the redhawk-usrp-uhd-b205 service which is responsible for calling the runAsB2XX.sh script runAsB2XX.sh				The script from above, which will be installed as /usr/bin/redhawk-usrp-uhd-b205 and will launch the b205 redhawk-usrp-uhd container
+	system-config/99-usrp-b205.rules		Udev rules for starting and stopping the redhawk-usrp-uhd-b205 service when a b205 is added and removed, respectively system-config/redhawk-usrp-uhd-b205		The init.d script for the redhawk-usrp-uhd-b205 service which is responsible for calling the runAsB2XX.sh script system-config/redhawk-usrp-uhd-n210-watcher 	The init.d script for the redhawk-usrp-uhd-n210-watcher service which is responsible for launching the python script of the same name system-config/redhawk-usrp-uhd-n210-watcher.py	The python script responsible for monitoring available n210s and controlling the lifecycles of their containers runAsB2XX.sh					The script from above, which will be installed as /usr/bin/redhawk-usrp-uhd-b205 and will launch the b205 redhawk-usrp-uhd container runAsN210.sh					The script from above, which will be installed as /usr/bin/redhawk-usrp-uhd-n210 and will launch the n210 redhawk-usrp-uhd container

-It will also create the log directory (/var/log/redhawk-usrp-uhd-b205) and reload the udev rules (udevadm control --reload-rules).
+It will also create the log directories (/var/log/redhawk-usrp-uhd-b205 and /var/log/redhawk-usrp-uhd-n210-watcher) and reload the udev rules (udevadm control --reload-rules).

 ### Notes